 Clonezilla is a recovery tool which allows the user to create or restore disk images.
 This software is essential for recovering the DARwIn-OP2 system.

-- When you have successfully downloaded Clonezilla, reopen Tuxboot.
-Then select the
+When you have successfully downloaded Clonezilla, reopen Tuxboot.
+Then select the pre-downloaded option on screen.

 After you have done this step, press 'OK' and let the program run.